axnerhagglund/axnerhagglund/README.md

 - 🌱 I’m currently learning React & Node
 - 👯 I’m looking to collaborate on anything fun!
 - 🌲 Project right now:
-  Allemansrätten.
+  quizfeature.
 Pinned below.
-  A project to inspire people to go outside more and how to take care of nature!
+  A pretty simple quiz
+  A project to train my skills further in
+  * React
+  * TailwindCss

 - 💬 Ask me about anything!
 - 📫 How to reach me: axnerhagglund@gmail.com